JonKing93/DASH/Tutorials/gridfile/add.md

 If the file name includes a complete file path (for example "C:\Users\filepath\myfile.nc"), then the matching file is added to the .grid file.
 If you do not include a path (for example, "myfile.nc") or use a partial path (\filepath\myfile.nc), then the method will search the Matlab active path for a file with the matching name.

-The following is an example of a typical workflow:
+The following is an example of how to add one data source:
 ```matlab
 type = 'nc';
 filename = 'my-data-file.nc';